 A good quality extension cable which incorporates its own fuse is also useful.
 If you are travelling from outside the UK, wait until you arrive before purchasing electrical items, or bring adapter plugs compatible with the voltage system in the UK.

 Don't forget to bring face coverings for when you need to wear them in public indoor spaces.

 Do I need to bring bedding?

 You’ll need to bring bedding, including a duvet, pillow, covers and mattress protectors.
 International students will receive a free bedding pack upon arrival.
 Most halls have a standard single bed, but for students in university managed houses, the bed sizes may be different so it may be worth purchasing bedding when you arrive.

 There is an on campus shop, which stocks grocery items as well as a wide range of useful supplies, so don’t worry if you forget something.

-We’ll also have lots of members of our Information and Communication Technology (ICT) team available throughout Welcome Weekend, who will be able to help you.
+We’ll also have lots of members of our Information Technology (IT) team available throughout Welcome period, who will be able to help you.